Felix Cavaliere, 1910 Fruitgum Company Headline “Cousin Brucie’s Palisades Park Reunion Show V” at the State Fair Meadowlands!

-Certainly, this is the case as Bruce Morrow and the SiriusXM production staff get ready for their fifth annual live radio broadcast on Saturday, June 24, 2017 at the State Fair Meadowlands in East Rutherford, NJ.
-The evening’s event will be a nostalgic musical time travel back to the ’60s and feature classic recordings and live performances from artists who entertained audiences at NJ’s Palisades Amusement Park including Felix Cavaliere, The 1910 Fruitgum Company, Billy J. Kramer, The Capris, and The Quotations.
+Certainly, this is the case as Bruce Morrow and the SiriusXM ’60s on 6 production staff get ready for their fifth annual live radio broadcast on Saturday, June 24, 2017 at the State Fair Meadowlands in East Rutherford, NJ.
+The evening’s event —Cousin Brucie’s Palisades Park Reunion Show V — will be a nostalgic musical time travel back to the ’60s and feature classic recordings and live performances from artists who entertained audiences at NJ’s Palisades Amusement Park during that decade including Felix Cavaliere, The 1910 Fruitgum Company, Billy J. Kramer, The Capris, and The Quotations.

 As we walk through the fair and head toward the American Stage, we are greeted with the sights, sounds, and smells of a summer carnival — Jersey style.
 We take in the smells of sausage with peppers and onions, funnel cake, pizza, and dozens of other carnival treats.
 We spot flags flying in the summer breeze and feel the warm sun on our backs.
 Overhead, we watch a fire-engine red helicopter soar around the perimeter of the fairgrounds, no doubt delighting passengers eager to take in the entire colorful scene from above.

-After we take our seats under the big concert tent — and before the on-air broadcast actually begins — we are entertained by an artist discovered by Cousin Brucie, Vinnie Medugno.
-He immediately warms up the crowd by singing Cousin Brucie’s theme song, followed by Freddy “Boom Boom” Cannon’s “Palisades Park” — an essential for this evening’s reunion.
+After we take our seats under the big concert tent — and before the on-air broadcast actually begins — we are entertained by an up-and-coming artist discovered by Cousin Brucie, Vinnie Medugno.
+He immediately warms up the crowd by singing Cousin Brucie’s theme song, followed by Freddy “Boom Boom” Cannon’s “Palisades Park” — an essential for this evening’s reunion concert.

-He tells the crowd, “This show is gonna knock your socks off,” and then reveals his own striped socks to the audience.
-As we eagerly await the beginning of the radio broadcast, Brucie mingles with the “cousins,” greeting old friends and making new ones with this multigenerational crowd assembled under the big top.
+He tells the crowd, “This show is gonna knock your socks off!” and then reveals his own colorful striped socks to the audience.
+As we eagerly await the beginning of the radio broadcast, Brucie mingles with the “cousins,” greeting old friends and making new ones with the multigenerational crowd assembled under the big top.

 The radio show is now live and Cousin Brucie re-introduces Vinnie Medugno, who performs another Jay Black and the Americans’ tune, “Cara Mia,” as the crowd claps along.

-Throughout the evening, the audience experiences what a live radio broadcast is all about, as Cousin Brucie continually introduces — and then interviews — select audience members throughout the entire three-hour live event.
+Throughout the evening, the audience experiences what a live radio broadcast is all about, as Cousin Brucie introduces — and then interviews — select audience members during the entire three-hour live event.

-One such member is “Cousin Debbie,” who has traveled here from Elizabeth, Colorado.
-She happened to be caller #53 on his Sirius XM Radio 60s on 6 show and the winner of tickets to this concert.
-“Cousin Debbie” — in addition to several other pre-selected audience members over the course of the live production — introduces the next song by reading cue cards held up by a member of the radio production staff.
+One such member is “Cousin Debbie,” who has traveled to New Jersey from Elizabeth, Colorado.
+She happened to be caller #53 on his Sirius XM Radio ‘60s on 6 show and the winner of tickets to this concert.
+“Cousin Debbie” — in addition to several other pre-selected audience members over the course of the live production —introduces the next song by reading cue cards held up by a member of the radio production staff.

 Throughout the entire broadcast, audience members have an opportunity to enjoy the featured live performances in addition to Cousin Brucie’s interviews and all the great musical selections played on SiriusXM Radio.

 The next live act to take the stage is The Quotations, a doo wop band from East Brooklyn.
-The group sings their 1961 Top-40 hit “Imagination,” followed by a heartfelt rendition of the Broadway show tune “Smoke Gets in Your Eyes.”
+The groups sings their 1961 Top-40 hit “Imagination,” followed by a heartfelt rendition of the Broadway show tune, “Smoke Gets in Your Eyes.”

 In their matching “Q” shirts, The Quotations blend their vocal harmonies beautifully on an accapella version of a doo woo classic, “Sh-Boom,” which brings the audience to their feet as Cousin Brucie exclaims, “There’s nothing like the human voice!”